PreibischLab/STIM/README.md

 To get started please follow the [Installation instructions](#Installation-instructions) to install **STIM** either through Conda or by building it from source.
 There are two different examples based on the storage layout, a single slice one and one with multiple slices.
 Therefore, we first explain the basics of our storage layout.

-For the tutorials, please download the example Visium data by clicking [here](https://drive.google.com/file/d/1qzzu4LmRukHBvbx_hiN2FOmIladiT7xx/view?usp=sharing) and store the zip file in the same directory that contains the executables (assuming you just did `./install`).
+For the tutorials, please download the example Visium data by clicking [here](https://drive.google.com/file/d/1qzzu4LmRukHBvbx_hiN2FOmIladiT7xx/view?usp=sharing) and navigate to the folder where the data is stored.
+We assume you installed STIM using Conda and have the appropriate Conda environment active.
+If you compiled STIM from source, the executables may not be in your `$PATH`.
+In this case, call them with the full path (e.g., `./st-explorer` if you installed them in the current directory).
 ***Note: your browser might automatically unzip the data, we cover both cases during the resaving step in the tutorials below.***

 ### Data layout